Relationship Lending and Firms’ Leverage: Empirical Evidence in Europe

 However, the same market frictions that make capital structure choices relevant also

-available to the firm.
+available to the rm.

 Asymmetric information and agency cost problems may be overcome by lenders that